A day in Windsor when everything changed

 The sight of homeless men, some sleeping, some sitting on the streets, was a reminder of the problems still facing this society, as it was eight years ago when the public mood before Prince William's wedding was weighed down by recession, unemployment and austerity.

-Prince Harry has married in the age of Brexit and he and his new bride have offered respite to the division that that has created.
+Prince Harry has married in the age of Brexit and he and his new bride have offered respite from the division that that has created.

 Gasps of delight

 Ahead of the ceremony, there was applause from the throng on the Long Walk as big screens broadcast the first glimpse of Prince Harry arriving with his brother and best man Prince William.
-Both wore the frock coat uniform of the Blues and Royals regiment, made especially on London's Savile Row.
+Both wore the frock coat uniform of the Blues and Royals regiment, made specially on London's Savile Row.
 It was showtime.

 Every familiar face was greeted warmly, with as much affection reserved for the mother of the bride, Doria Ragland, as the future king, and father of the groom, Prince Charles.